tensorchord/pgvecto.rs/docs/installation.md

 CREATE EXTENSION vectors;
 ```

-To acheive full performance, please mount the volume to pg data directory by adding the option like `-v $PWD/pgdata:/var/lib/postgresql/data`
+To achieve full performance, please mount the volume to pg data directory by adding the option like `-v $PWD/pgdata:/var/lib/postgresql/data`

 You can configure PostgreSQL by the reference of the parent image in https://hub.docker.com/_/postgres/.